wp-plugins/wp-qr-code-login/readme.txt

 1. This is how your login page will look all pimped out with it's QR code.

 == Changelog ==

+= 0.6 =
+* XSS fix.
+Special thanks to Julio from [Boiteaweb.fr](http://Boiteaweb.fr/) for his security analysis and recommendations

 = 0.5 =
 * Delay added to prevent dDos attack